 who were in the Extension Study had no confirmed disability progression.

-These results were not tested for statistical significance.
-No definitive conclusions about treatment effects of LEMTRADA or Rebif can be drawn from these tertiary data from the LEMTRADA clinical trials.
+Listed below are tertiary results from LEMTRADA clinical trials.
+Tertiary results are not tested for statistical significance.
+No definitive conclusions about treatment effects of LEMTRADA or Rebif can be drawn from these tertiary data.

 At year 2, 85% of patients who took LEMTRADA had stabilized or improved disability vs 75% of people who took Rebif.